-- Arthritis affected 54 million Americans in 2013-2015, over one in five adults, reflecting a net increase of about 1 million people per year.
-By 2040, that number is expected to rise to nearly 78 million.
-Nearly two-thirds of people with arthritis are under 65 years old. - About half of adults with diabetes (47%) or heart disease (49%) and one-third of obese adults also have arthritis.
+- About one in four US adults (58.5 million people) have arthritis.
+By 2040, that number is expected to rise to over 78 million.
+Nearly two-thirds of people with arthritis are under 65 years old. - Almost half of adults with diabetes (47%) or heart disease (49%) and one-third of obese adults also have arthritis.
 Physical activity is a crucial element of managing these conditions, and arthritis presents unique barriers to increasing physical activity, thus compounding these chronic diseases.